nicobao/agora-decentralized/README.md

 - Users can add their own Nostr Wallets and associate these `did:key` and RariMe proofs to it
 - when users post, we crosspost data to atproto and Nostr, if they added a Notr wallet
 - data is defined extensively using semantics, especially the compatibility between protocols
-- we use these semantics to create cross-protocol feed aggregators (same as bskyfor algorithmic choice but instead of limiting the data origins to being on atproto we can integrate other protocols)
+- we use these semantics to create cross-protocol feed aggregators (same as bsky for algorithmic choice but instead of limiting the data origins to being on atproto we can integrate other protocols)